kabirdhillon7/Flix/README.md

 - [ ] Run your app on a real device.
 - [X] User can tap a poster in the collection view to see a detail screen of that movie.
 - [X] In the detail view, when the user taps the poster, a new screen is presented modally where they can view the trailer.

+## Requirements

+- iOS 15.0 or later
+- iPhone 6s or newer
+- iPod touch 7th generation or newer

 ## Demo
 ### Current Progress Walkthrough